-Here is a brazil bean with tipping.
+Here is a Brazil, bean with tipping.
 The ends has cracked open and are darker in color.

-This is to much heat, too quickly.
+This is too much heat, too quickly.

 Fine-tuning the roast profile

-You have to try out for your self.
+You have to try out for yourself.

 Read experiences on the next page http://coffeenavigated.net/roasting-coffee/graphs/